Sufficient enforcement provisions in law to tackle GST evasion by offshore gaming platforms: FinMin | Law-Order

 The GST Council on July 11 decided that online gaming is an actionable claim, like the lottery, on which a 28 per cent tax is to be levied.

-Minister of State for Finance Pankaj Chaudhary informed the Lok Sabha that some representations have been received from stakeholders that the council's decision will prompt online gaming platforms to shift to offshore locations.
+Minister of State for Finance Pankaj Chaudhary informed the Rajya Sabha that some representations have been received from stakeholders that the council's decision will prompt online gaming platforms to shift to offshore locations.

 ''Sufficient enforcement provisions exist to take action against offshore platforms, which do not pay prescribed GST,'' Chaudhary said in a written reply.